What Kind of Doctor Treats Sciatica Pain?

 Aug 5, 2024

-What Kind of Doctor Treats Sciatica Pain?Sciatica is a common health condition characterized by pain that radiates along the path of the sciatic nerve, which extends from the lower back through the hips, buttocks, and legs.
+Sciatica is a common health condition characterized by pain that radiates along the path of the sciatic nerve, which extends from the lower back through the hips, buttocks, and legs.
 If you think you’re experiencing sciatica pain, you may find yourself searching for what kind of doctor treats sciatica.
-Understanding the causes of sciatica and the types of doctors who can effectively treat it will help you get closer to experiencing long-lasting relief.
+One of the most common questions people ask is: What kind of doctor treats sciatica?
+Understanding the causes of sciatica and what type of doctor treats sciatica pain will help you get closer to experiencing long-lasting relief.

 Understanding Sciatica

+Before we dive into what doctor treats sciatica, it’s important to understand what sciatica is and what causes it.
 You may be surprised to learn that sciatica is actually a symptom rather than a diagnosis on its own.
 The pain that comes with sciatica is typically caused when the sciatica nerve becomes compressed or damaged, which is the longest and widest nerve in the human body.
 The sciatic nerve is in the lower spine and runs through the buttocks and down the legs.
 A unique characteristic of sciatica is that it usually affects only one side of the body.
 Common causes of sciatica include herniated discs, spinal stenosis, degenerative disc disease, or piriformis syndrome.
 These potential sciatica causes can put pressure on or damage the sciatic nerve, triggering the symptoms of sciatica.

 What Does Sciatica Feel Like?